 Christmas Cookie Fudge

 Have you tried this??
 I had to when I saw it on social media real quick.
 Sounded interesting to use sugar cookie mix to make semi homemade fudge!
 There are tons of ways you can tweak this too.
 This used white chocolate chips so that the colors would shine thru.
 Use semi sweet chips for a whole other flavor.
+Candies on top like our microwave peppermint fudge is fun too.

 During Easter time we love jelly bean fudge which is an easy twist to make on this one too.
 This is NO bake too meaning you’ll need to heat it up to get it to melt and meld together, but no need for your oven.
 We love that.
-I mean microwave fudge of any type is like totally the bomb for a quick treat.

 Christmas Fudge Recipe